 Now, the killer will likely spend the rest of his life in prison.

-This month, Christopher Vickerman was sentenced to 100 years in a North Dakota prison for killing his father Mark in 2019, according to KX News.
+Christopher Vickerman was sentenced to 100 years in a North Dakota prison for killing his father Mark in 2019, according to KX News.
 Twenty years of the sentence was suspended, and Christopher Vickerman will have to serve nearly 70 years before becoming parole eligible.

 That means Christopher Vickerman would be at least 90 years old before he is released.

 He also cannot speak to his mother unless she initiates the communication, KX News reported.

 On May 10, 2019, Mark Vickerman was found shot to death at his home.
 Christopher Vickerman was convicted in 2021 of Class AA felony murder, according to the Minot Daily News.

 The two had a difficult relationship, often arguing over business money and custody of Christopher’s children, according to the Daily News.
 Mark Vickerman told his friends that his son was mentally ill and not medicated.
 He was also afraid his son would kill him.

 - A dad told his adopted son to leave his home.
 Minutes later, the 74-year-old was dead in the garage.